Customer Service Dashboard Template

 Providing great customer service is important, and you need to check your company’s customer support KPIs.
 Then, identify what you need to improve and do the right things!

 You should focus on what you want to track and how to do it.
 So, use key performance indicators!
-For example, if you are in customer service, you need to know which reps respond quickly.
-If the first response time looks good, you can improve your customer satisfaction.
-Analyzing the results of each metrics can help team managers to identify the weak points and focus on the necessary training.
-All demonstrated KPI is perfect for call centers.
+For example, if you are in customer service, you must know which reps respond quickly.
+You can improve your customer satisfaction if the first response time looks good.
+Analyzing the results of each metric can help team managers identify the weak points and focus on the necessary training.
+All demonstrated KPIs are perfect for call centers.

 We have a definitive guide about Excel Dashboard, so, in this case, we will take a quick overview of the possible solutions in Microsoft Excel.
-Handling and processing large data sets is not an easy task; you learn how to manage a large call records database with simple formulas.
+Handling and processing large data sets is not easy; you learn how to manage a large call records database with simple formulas.

 Decision support: What do you want to show